DART-Lab-LLUI/iMove/README.md

 # Core features
-iMove is written in Python and uses Qt6 QML for it's responsive, tablet friendly, and cross-platform user interface.
+iMove is written in Python and uses Qt6 QML for it's responsive, tablet friendly, and cross-platform user interface. iMove stands on the shoulders of giants and employs other fantastic open-source software like FFmpeg, OpenCV, Anipose, and more.

 ## IMU Sensor
 Detect and interface with IMU sensors (here [Movella DOT](https://www.movella.com/products/wearables/movella-dot)) using the bluetooth protocol.
 A plugin system to add support for other sensors is also underway.